Research

 Turbulence in the Milky Way and Beyond

 At UNT as a TEXAS Bridge Fellow, I have began reducing and analyzing multiwavelength data of roughly ten nearby BGCs with the goal of characterizing the turbulence present in gas surrounding their SMBHs.
 I have throughly enjoyed learning how to work with data from MUSE and ALMA, as well as gaining intuition about turbulence, cooling flows, multiphase galactic atmosphers, and the coupling of multiphase gas.
+Expect to see this work in a publication this spring!

 The Stellar Halos and Tidal Streams of M82 and NGC 3077